-Russian Dialects: Learning about Key Differences, Including Locations and Pronunciation
+Russian Dialects: Key Differences, Locations and Pronunciation

+Russian as a whole is a relatively homogeneous language, with only slight variations in dialect and accent.
 However, it’s best to be prepared for the moment you come into contact with a native Russian speaker with an accent that varies from the standard.

 That’s why familiarizing yourself with the differences between each regional variation is an important part of your Russian learning journey.
+See the guide below to learn about the different Russian dialects.

 Contents